roboscienceorg/book/source/Sensors/InertialSensors.rst

    :width: 40%
    :align: center

    Simple accelerometer structure.

-A simple application of an accelerometer is an inclineometer or tilt sensor.
+A simple application of an accelerometer is an :index:`inclineometer` or tilt sensor.
 These sensors can have a great deal of noise and extracting a good signal can be very challenging.
 Note that it is temping to think that this device can provide position information.
 After all, we learn